 Ask the right questions in advance of the wedding.
 Okay so you’re not in charge of when details are being decided and communicated out from the Bride or Groom, but how hard is it to ask?
 Not that hard.
 The second you have information, share it.
 Friends with a bridesmaid?
 Ask her, there’s a good chance she’ll know more than most.

 Be understanding.
 If your date is riding solo all day while you’re with your friends, realize that they’re only doing this for you.
 If they get a little grumpy, let it go.
 Trust me, they would rather be at home watching Netflix and ordering takeout.
-Even the most extroverted of significant others will feel a bit like someone who wasn’t invited to the party.
+Even the most extroverted will feel a bit like they weren’t invited to the party — because they weren’t.
 And if the wedding happens to be one where there’s a large gap of time between the ceremony and the reception, consider letting your date off the hook for the ceremony.

 Say thank you.
-This day is a testament to how much your significant other likes you.
+This day is a testament to how much your person likes you.
 This is them putting you first.
-They will really appreciate your acknowledgement of this very fact, and the very long day they had making awkward small talk with complete strangers.
+They will really appreciate your acknowledgement of this very fact because they spent the day making awkward small talk with complete strangers.

 Remember you might be in the same situation at some point..
-These are all things you’d want your partner to do for you if you were in the same situation.
+These are all things you’d want for yourself if you are in the same situation.

 And if you’re ever planning your own wedding – don’t have a head table, or if you do, allow the significant others to sit with them.
 It’s outdated, awkward, and just totally not worth it.
 Google it, most wedding sites will confirm this.